-Under the act per section 25, the minister may delegate bylaw making authority to unincorporated community councils by regulation.
-Regulation 253/2006 titled Procedures and Delegation of Bylaw Making Powers (Communities that are not incorporated) identifies general areas in which councils may enact a bylaw.
+Under the act per s.
+25, the minister may delegate bylaw making authority to unincorporated community councils by regulation.
+The Procedures and Delegation of Bylaw Making Powers (Communities that are not incorporated) regulation identifies general areas in which councils may enact a bylaw.

-A list of bylaws a community has the authority to enact can be found in Appendix F. If a bylaw is required in an area with no delegated authority, the minister must make the bylaw on behalf of the community.
+A list of bylaws a community has the delegated authority to enact can be found in Appendix F - List of Bylaws.
+If a bylaw is required in an area with no delegated authority, the minister must make the bylaw on behalf of the community.